Polyaxon allows to schedule Tensorflow experiments and distributed Tensorflow experiments, and supports tracking metrics, outputs, and models.

 You can use the tracking API to create a custom tracking experience with Tensorflow.

-In order to use Polyaxon tracking with Tensorflow, you need to install Polyaxon Client
+In order to use Polyaxon tracking with Tensorflow, you need to install Polyaxon library

 pip install polyaxon